scout-ch/wp-hitobito-auth/readme.txt

 == Description ==

-This plugin allows to authenticate users with MiData.
+This plugin allows to authenticate users with Hitobito (e.g. MiData, JublaDB).
-Once installed, it can be configured to automatically authenticate users (SSO), or provide a "Login with MiData" button on the login form.
+Once installed, it can be configured to automatically authenticate users (SSO), or provide a "Login with Hitobito" button on the login form.
 After consent has been obtained, an existing user is automatically logged into WordPress, while new users are created in WordPress database.

-Much of the documentation can be found on the Settings > MiData Connect Generic dashboard page.
+Much of the documentation can be found on the Settings > Hitobito Connect Generic dashboard page.

 Please submit issues to the Github repo: https://github.com/scout-ch/wp-hitobito-auth